-- As a currency manager, Record manages only the impact of foreign exchange and not the underlying assets, therefore its "assets under management" are notional rather than real.
-To distinguish this from the AUM of conventional asset managers, Record uses the concept of assets under management equivalents ("AUME").
-A full definition of AUME is provided inside the back cover. - H1-18 indicates the first six month period in the financial year ended 31 March 2018.
-FY-18 indicates the financial year ended 31 March 2018.
+1 As a currency manager, Record manages only the impact of foreign exchange and not the underlying assets, therefore its "assets under management" are notional rather than real.
+To distinguish this from the AUM of conventional asset managers, Record uses the concept of assets under management equivalents "AUME" and by convention this is quoted in US dollars.
+A full definition of AUME is provided at the end of this document.